Need a new exciting fish dish to serve, whether as an appetizer or as a main for a dairy meal? We’re going “nuts” for this mango salmon.

 Nuts for Nuts…

 A bit about the ingredients.
 I think the avocados and mango don’t need elaboration, but I must tell you about the nuts I used.
 I first picked up Sahale Snacks nut mixes at Wegmans just because they looked interesting.
 Then I used them to sprinkle on my fish appetizer at the Friday night meal during the Shabbat of my son’s bar mitzvah.
 And I just loved them.
-The company makes lots of flavors of original nut mixes, but I used the Tangerine and Vanilla Macadamia Nut and Cashew Nut Mix (here’s snack-sized bags on Amazon or full size bags at Target).
+The company makes lots of flavors of original nut mixes, but I used the Tangerine and Vanilla Macadamia Nut and Cashew Nut Mix (here’s snack-sized bags on Amazon).
 Having these kinds of tricks in your pantry just make it easy to present gourmet dishes with less work!
 (Note: They’re certified Chaf K – DE).

 - 1-2 lbs salmon, cut any way you like it